MihairuGert/our_processor/README.md

 # Our Processor
-Processor on System Verilog as a NSU project
+Processor on System Verilog as NSU project